jacobmakarsky/pepe/docs/op-stack/src/docs/understand/explainer.md

 ### Properties of the Superchain

-In order for Optimism to upgraded to a Superchain, it must have the following properties:
+In order for Pepe to upgraded to a Superchain, it must have the following properties:

 | Property | Purpose |
 | - | - |